code-dash/shopify-utils/README.md

 #### Custom code

-This option is only for developers that understand Javascript coding!
-Don't copy/paste random codes that you don't know how works!
+Only for developers that understand Javascript coding!
+Don't copy/paste random codes here that can break your store!
+It relies on eval function!

-This options allows for you to create a custom script that suits your needs for the specific items that you've filtered.
+This option allows you to create a custom script that suits your needs for the specific items that you've filtered.

 You have access to the filtered items via the object `shopifyUtils.filteredItems` and to the request method `shopifyUtils.postRequest(URL, METHOD, OBJECT)` which returns a promise.

-Test your code before you start it!
+Double test your code before you start it!

-Example custom code:
+Example custom code where we attach "updated" text to the end of the title for each product:

 ```js
 (async () => {